mrdude/gosqlite/README.md

 ### Features (not supported by database/sql/driver):

-* Dynamic type: currently, the SQLite3 manifest typing is respected.
-There is no use of the column declared type to guess the target/go type when scanning.
-On your side, you should try to not break column affinity rules (such as declaring a column with TIMESTAMP type (NUMERIC affinity) storing values with '2006-01-02T15:04:05.999Z07:00' format (TEXT type))...
 * Named bind parameters.
 * Partial scan: scan values may be partially scanned (by index or name) or skipped/ignored by passing nil pointer(s).
 * Null value: by default, empty string and zero time are bound to null for prepared statement's parameters (no need for NullString, NullTime but still supported).